jarm111/wpd-eye-candy-entry-page/README.md

-# My Eye Candy Entry Page
+# WPD Eye Candy Entry Page

 Entry page demonstrating the application of CSS3 and JavaScript.
 Created for Web Page Development course as final project in spring 2017.